Carbaz/ai_technical_challenge/doc_promt.md

   present in the actual project.
 * Do not add optional features, alternatives, or speculative enhancements unless they are already implemented.
+* Under no circumstances should you use or reference any content from the `.env` file.

 At the end of the README, include a separate section titled **Limitations and Future Improvements**, where you may describe: